 There’s no better time to become a Merrill journalist.
 Take advantage of our location near Washington, D.C., Annapolis and Baltimore.
 Combine that with real world experience, fabulous internships, a focus on sports and public affairs/investigative and data journalism as well as 21st century technical skills and you will graduate a professional ready for the real world.
-Apply to the University of Maryland.
+We will make you a #FearlessJournalist.

-As a Merrill journalist you will be able to take advantage of a program no other journalism school can offer:
+You will be part of a program no other journalism school can offer:

 - A small college atmosphere in a major metropolitan research university;

 - Opportunities to get real-world, hands-on experiences in journalism as a freshman;